 The patient’s understanding of, and participation in, optimal care may improve coping skills and quality of life and reduce the likelihood of hospitalization from COPD.
 Educate the patient and their family or caregiver about lifestyle and self-management strategies – refer to Associated Document: Resource Guide for Patients.

 Help the patient identify resources and a support team (e.g., educator, pharmacist, nurse, dietitian).
-Refer to Associated Documents: COPD Management Services Referral Form for Vancouver Coastal Health, Providence Health Care and Fraser Health.
-Refer to health authorities for referral services in other areas.
+Refer to health authorities for services.

 Promote smoking cessation or reduction (even in long-term smokers) and avoidance of second-hand smoke.
 Smoking is the main cause of COPD and the main contributing factor for disease progression.
 Smoking cessation has immediate benefits including: 1) improving symptom control, 2) slowing progression of disease, 3) improving cardiovascular outcomes, and 4) reducing long-term risk of lung cancer.

 - For assistance in quitting smoking, refer patients to QuitNow at HealthLinkBC by telephone at 8-1-1 or website: www.quitnow.ca.

 - For more information on effective pharmacological aids for smoking cessation, refer to the BC Smoking Cessation program website: www2.gov.bc.ca/gov/content/health/health-drug-coverage/pharmacare-for-bc-residents/what-we-cover/drug-coverage/bc-smoking-cessation-program

 Encourage exercise and a more active lifestyle.
 Remaining active despite symptoms of shortness of breath must remain a priority for all patients with COPD.